zbb272/node-process-dc-web-career-021819/README.md

 })
 ```

-The code for the `stdin` example is in the `stdin.js` file.
+This second event listener will fire on the pressing of the enter button.
+It will output the input back to the terminal.

+Type the code into the file `stdin.js` and launch it with `$ node stdin.js`.
+Observe what will happen.

 When we run it, we can keep entering symbols in the terminal.
 Each time we press enter, the Node script will prefix the intupt with `data` and output it in the terminal:

 ![](stdin.png)